mkijowski/lab6-ceg-3400/README.md

 Answer the following:

 * What are all CIDR's in use in your home network?
-* List all IP addresses that respond to a basic nmap scan:
+* List all IP addresses that respond to a basic nmap scan [ALTERNATIVE: manually count ALL TCP/IP devices you own and mulitply by the number of people living within your building or a 500ft radius (whichever is bigger).]
 * Can you identify all devices on your network?
+[ALTERNATIVE: what would the CIDR need to be to house the above number of devices?]
 * How many online accounts and social media platforms are you on that hold non-trivial data about you?
 * How many of these are critical for your organizations business goals?